skatejs/skatejs/README.md

 Include either `dist/skate.js` or `dist/skate.min.js`.

-### ES6 Modules

-Skate is written using ES6.
-If you're using [Tracuer](https://github.com/google/traceur-compiler) then you don't have to load it from the `dist` directory, you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.

 ### AMD

 An anonymous AMD module is defined, if supported.

 ### CommonJS

 A CommonJS module is exported, if supported.

 ### Global

 If you're still skating old school, we've got you covered.
 Just make sure it's included on the page and you can access it via `window.skate`.

+### ES6 Modules

+The Skate source is written using ES6 modules.
+If you're using [Tracuer](https://github.com/google/traceur-compiler), or are targeting only browsers that support ES6 (you wish!), then you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.
+Otherwise, the compiled ES5 source is compiled in the `dist` directory.

 Usage
 -----